 Risk#

-Identifying risks is a fundamental activity of risk management; if healthcare organizations fail to identify risks, they will struggle to manage them successfully.
-Healthcare organizations must ensure they can identify risks in a timely manner and communicate them to the appropriate stakeholders.
+Identifying risks is a foundational activity of risk management; if healthcare organizations fail to identify risks, they will struggle to manage them successfully.
+Healthcare organizations must ensure they can identify risks promptly and communicate them to the appropriate stakeholders.

 Key activities in risk identification include: